the-Hull/datacleanr/README.md

 especially if you’ve recently updated your system.** **See these instructions here: <https://CRAN.R-project.org/bin/macosx/>**

+**In case the package installation fails due to a compilation error from `magick`, please try installing the dev headers for `magick` with
+`sudo apt-get install libmagick++-dev`.
+Also see this [gh issue](https://github.com/the-Hull/datacleanr/issues/13).

 ## Design

 `datacleanr` is developed using the [shiny](https://shiny.rstudio.com/)